CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: APPENDIX

 \subsection{Networks with Sharing Parameters among Blocks}

 Sharing parameters among the blocks of an ICSTN-based network is a way to widen the network (have more convolution kernels in each layer) without enlarging the model size.
-We train the 6th network of Table \ref{icstn} and its variants in a self-supervised manner.
+We train the 6th network of Table \ref{icstn} and its variants by self-supervised learning.
 The results are shown in Table \ref{icstnShared}.
 Besides sharing all the parameters we also try only sharing the fully-connected layer (FC).

 The results show that sharing all the parameters and keeping the width of the network significantly reduce model size but hurt the accuracy a lot.
 The wider network having a slightly bigger model size fails to outperform the origin, either, shown in the 2nd row.
 Besides, it is slower (96Hz) than the original (101Hz).
 Sharing the fully-connected layer reduces the model size a little at the cost of the slight deterioration of accuracy.

-We think when blocks have different parameters, the first block is trained to better handle bigger disparities and the last block focuses more on the smaller ones.
+An explanation to the results is that, when blocks have different parameters, the first block is trained to better handle bigger disparities and the last block focuses more on the smaller ones.
 Although sharing parameters widens the network, its enhancement to the model capacity of the block is less than the negative effects of weakening its specialization.